-Server Internetworking configures and manages various SIP call server specific capabilities such as call hold and T.38.
-Navigate to Global Profiles Server Interworking and click on Add Profile (Not Shown).
+Server Internetworking allows you to configure and manage various SIP call server specific capabilities such as call hold and T.38.
+Navigate to Global Profiles → Server Interworking and click on Add Profile (not shown).

-- Enter profile name such as SM3_CS and click Next (Not Shown) - Check Hold Support= RFC3264 - Check T.38 Support - All other options on the General Tab can be left at default
+- Enter profile name such as SM3_CS and click Next (not shown) - Set Hold Support to RFC2543 - Check T.38 Support - All other options on the General tab can be left at default.